Serena-github-c/ML-Laptops-Price-Prediction/README.md

 # ML-Laptops-Price-Prediction
+ML Regression Model<br>
-ML-Regression Model-Predicting the price of laptops
+Predicting the price of laptops